ChauhanAbhinav/chat/README.md

 1. For testing real time chat, use multiple browser for multiple users, only one user can be able to login from a browser at a time.
 This is because of over writing of cookies.

+2. Contain a small bug of duplicate sockets.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.